 Who are OVO Foundation's trustees?

-We have three trustees – two of them are independent and one is from OVO.
+We have five trustees – three of them are independent and two are from OVO.

 Want to find out more about our team?
 Click here.

 Yes, the OVO Charitable Foundation (‘OVO Foundation’) is a registered charity (registration number: 1155954) and company by guarantee (registration number: 08908420).
 Its registered address is 1 Rivergate, Temple Quay, Bristol, United Kingdom, BS1 6ED.